5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 What a difference a simple space can make!

-But sombody _might_ put in an `<a>` tag without any attribute at all, and then this would not work.
+But somebody _might_ put in an `<a>` tag without any attribute at all, and then this would not work.
 So we are still in need not for a better but a perfect solution.

 Here it is: